Fixed versus adjustable loans

-When you first take out a fixed-rate loan, most of your payment goes toward interest.
-That reverses as the loan ages.
+When you first take out a fixed-rate loan, the majority your payment is applied to interest.
+This proportion reverses as the loan ages.

-You might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose fixed-rate loans when interest rates are low and they want to lock in at this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
+Borrowers might choose a fixed-rate loan to lock in a low rate.
+People select fixed-rate loans when interest rates are low and they wish to lock in this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
 If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a favorable rate.
-Call Nationwide Home Loans at (562) 693-5048 for details.
+Call Nationwide Home Loans at 5626935048 to discuss how we can help.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
-ARMs are generally adjusted every six months, based on various indexes.
+Adjustable Rate Mortgages — ARMs, come in even more varieties.
+ARMs are normally adjusted every six months, based on various indexes.

-ARMs most often have their lowest rates at the beginning of the loan.
-They usually provide that interest rate from a month to ten years.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust.
-Loans like this are often best for borrowers who anticipate moving in three or five years.
-These types of ARMs benefit people who will move before the loan adjusts.
+ARMs most often have their lowest, most attractive rates at the beginning.
+They provide the lower interest rate from a month to ten years.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are usually best for borrowers who anticipate moving within three or five years.
+These types of ARMs are best for people who plan to sell their house or refinance before the loan adjusts.

-You might choose an ARM to take advantage of a very low initial interest rate and plan on moving, refinancing or simply absorbing the higher rate after the introductory rate expires.
-ARMs can be risky in a down market because homeowners can get stuck with increasing rates if they cannot sell their home or refinance with a lower property value.
+You might choose an ARM to get a very low introductory rate and count on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
+ARMs are risky if property values decrease and borrowers cannot sell or refinance.